Sydneigh/Intro-to-HTML-CSS-Java-JS-jQuery/README.md

 # Intro-to-HTML-CSS-Java-JS-jQuery
-This GitHub repository is a coursework.
-It includes:
+This GitHub repository is a collection of courseworks from Skillshare and Khan Academy.
+They include:

 •	Intro to JS: Drawing & Animation